 Small and medium enterprises (SMEs) struggle to grow in Egypt because of a lack of access to capital.
 At the same time, university education doesn’t provide graduates with the necessary skills to make them employable.
 Moreover, the unemployment rate among young women is more than five times that of young men, at a high of 38.1% compared to 6.8%.
 Therefore, an urgent need arises to support initiatives that focus on upskilling the youth and are committed to creating employment with decent working conditions.
-Therefore, to make a meaningful impact in the labour market and reach as many young Egyptians as possible, we will launch the second Call for Solutions for Egypt.
+Therefore, to make a meaningful impact in the labour market and reach as many young Egyptians as possible, we launched and concluded a second Call for Solutions for Egypt.

 Our Portfolio in Egypt

 Egyptian youth’s ambitions are diverse.
 At the same time, given the proper support and tool, the Egyptian business ecosystem can turn many challenges into opportunities.
 Juxtaposing the needs of the job market and youth, we have now built a portfolio that taps diverse sectors.
 We have partners bringing innovative ideas, among others, in the education, hospitality, and manufacturing sectors.
 These partnerships plan to realize more than 12.000 decent jobs for Egyptian youth.
 More than 6.300 of these projected jobs will be newly created jobs.
 Others will be accomplished through the other CFYE routes: matching and improving.

 As women are disproportionately affected by unemployment, over 16.000 of the jobs will be filled by young women.